KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Seeder.md

 - name: Spore Implant
   desc: "When the death rattle seeds land on a surface, they embed themselves and grow into new death rattles.
 After 1d4 hours, a new death rattle sprouts from the surface.
 If they embed themselves into a bloodied creature they take root and upon the creature's death it turns the corpse into a seeder after 1d4 hours.
 The seeds can be removed with greater restoration, heal, or Wish."
 - name: Deadly Demise.
   desc: "When the seeder is reduced to 0 hit points, it explodes in a burst of shrapnel-like spores.
-Each creature within 20 feet of the seeder must make a DC 12 Dexterity saving throw, taking 28 (8d6) piercing damage on a failed save, or half as much damage on a successful one."
+Each creature within 25 feet of the seeder must make a DC 12 Dexterity saving throw, taking 35 (10d6) piercing damage on a failed save, or half as much damage on a successful one."
 actions:
 - name: Multiattack
   desc: The seeder makes two vine attacks or one vine attack and exploding bulb.
 - name: Vine Attack.
   desc: "Melee Weapon Attack: +4 to hit, reach 10 ft., one target.
-Hit: 7 (1d10 + 2) bludgeoning damage.
-If the target is a large creature or smaller, it must succeed on a DC 12 Strength saving throw or be grappled (escape DC 12).
+Hit: 21 (3d12 + 2) bludgeoning damage.
+If the target is a huge creature or smaller, it must succeed on a DC 12 Strength saving throw or be grappled (escape DC 12).
 While grappled, the target is restrained, and the seeder can't use the same vine on another target.
 The seeder has 2 vines."
 - name: Exploding Bulb (Recharge 5-6).
-  desc: "The seeder detonates one of the bulbs growing on its vines in a 20ft cone.
-Each creature within the cone must make a DC 12 Dexterity saving throw, taking 21 (6d6) piercing damage on a failed save, or half as much damage on a successful one.
+  desc: "The seeder detonates one of the bulbs growing on its vines in a 25ft cone.
+Each creature within the cone must make a DC 12 Dexterity saving throw, taking  (8d6) piercing damage on a failed save, or half as much damage on a successful one.
 The seeder also takes damage but automatically succeeds on the save.
 Creatures that have been grappled by the seeder automatically fail their saving throw."
 ```

 ### Description: